PostgREST/postgrest/nix/UPGRADE.md

 # From the root of the repository, enter nix-shell
 nix-shell

-# Run the utility script to pin the latest revision in master
+# Run the utility script to pin the latest revision in main
 postgrest-nixpkgs-upgrade

 # Exit the nix-shell with Ctrl-d